 The Digital Day of Ideas event is an annual showcase and networking event for digital scholarship across the University, featuring workshops, seminars and invited speakers from the wider Digital Arts, Humanities and Social Sciences community.

-The next DDI will be held on the 16 May 2018.
-Details are set out below and booking is now open via EventBrite.
+The next DDI will be held on the 29 May 2019.
+Details will be announced soon.

-The Digital Day of Ideas 2018 will take place on 16 May at the University of Edinburgh Business School.
-In the morning, keynote lectures from Professor Susan Halford (Director of Web Science Institute, University of Southampton), and Dr Tod Van Gunten (Lecturer in Economic Sociology, University of Edinburgh), will explore the use of Big Data in Social Science, and its values and limitations.
+The Digital Day of Ideas 2018 took place on 16 May at the University of Edinburgh Business School.
+In the morning, keynote lectures from Professor Susan Halford (Director of Web Science Institute, University of Southampton), and Dr Tod Van Gunten (Lecturer in Economic Sociology, University of Edinburgh), who explored the use of Big Data in Social Science, and its values and limitations.

-After lunch there will be the opportunity to explore digital methods in one of eight practical workshops in text and sentiment analysis, interactive data exploration and analysis, relational databases, Wikipedia editing, working with Facebook data and digital manufacture.
-The final session of the day will be a Round Table discussion on the future of IT in the arts, humanities and social sciences.
+After lunch there were opportunities to explore digital methods in eight practical workshops in text and sentiment analysis, interactive data exploration and analysis, relational databases, Wikipedia editing, working with Facebook data and digital manufacture.
+The final session of the day was a Round Table discussion on the future of IT in the arts, humanities and social sciences.

 9.00 Registration and coffee

 9.30 Welcome & Introduction

 Melissa Terras, Professor of Digital Cultural Heritage, University of Edinburgh